The Good Book (album)

 The Good Book is a 1971 album released by Melanie and featuring the Top 40 hit "Nickel Song".
 The album also features "Birthday of the Sun", a track Melanie originally performed at Woodstock in 1969.

 The album was the last 'official' Melanie release from Buddah Records - she left the company to form her own label; however several Buddah albums were later issued featuring 'leftover' material from earlier sessions; in addition to several compilation albums.

+Reception

+Cashbox called the album "her best recording to date.
+Her songwriting reflects a new maturity and vision; each of her new pieces is wonderfully crafted and performed in the inimitable Melanie fashion."

+In a mixed review, Allmusic stated that the album "seemed like a case of two steps forward, one step back" however conceding that "it's worth noting there's no such thing as a Melanie album without a bit of emotional excess, and she speaks her heart and mind with clarity and gentle force on these numbers."

 Track listing

 All songs written by Melanie Safka except where noted.